Ensemble-Based Event Camera Place Recognition Under Varying Illumination

 \section{Introduction}

-Event cameras are a novel class of vision sensors that record changes in brightness asynchronously and independently for each pixel, producing a stream of events that encode the time, pixel location, and polarity of intensity changes.
-Unlike conventional frame-based cameras, event cameras offer microsecond temporal resolution, high dynamic range, and low latency, making them particularly suitable for high-speed, low-power applications and operation in challenging lighting conditions \cite{ falanga_dynamic_2020,hines_compact_2025,gallego_event-based_2022}.
+\IEEEPARstart{E}{vent} cameras are a class of vision sensors that record changes in brightness asynchronously and independently for each pixel, producing a stream of events that encode the time, pixel location, and polarity of intensity changes.
+Unlike conventional cameras, they offer microsecond temporal resolution, high dynamic range, and low latency, making them particularly suitable for high-speed, low-power applications and operation in challenging lighting conditions \cite{ falanga_dynamic_2020,hines_compact_2025,gallego_event-based_2022}.